 People who never had access to vintage hardware, and always have success running software inside their emulators, sometimes can’t understand what is missing when you emulate, even using one as hyper-accurate as bsnes.
 Most emualtors handle the obvious (CPU and Video display subsystem) well, because those are required for basic operation; they also handle CPU “speed” and system timing well, as mishandling them would prevent performance-sensitive software from running properly.
 So what’s missing?
 Here’s a short list:

 - Video display properties: Color temperature, screen curvature, scanlines, response time, phosphor layout, phosphor speed.
-All of these are important, some more than others.
+All of these are important in the best gaming monitor, some more than others.
 Vintage game graphics were composed with all of these properties in mind, from color choices down to individual pixel placement by the artist.
 If you are viewing a classic game’s graphics on a progressive display, the end result can be either too bright or too dim, over-saturated or under-saturated — no matter the outcome, it’s definitely not what the artist intended.
 Thankfully, this is changing thanks to ever-increasing GPU power in the form of plug-in shaders.
 But as awesome as modern shaders are, they can’t overdrive hardware.
 Anyone doing serious research on vector arcade games absolutely must see at least one in person to get a feel for just how bright and intense the vectors can be.
 (I personally recommend the mint-condition Asteroids currently operating at the Galloping Ghost arcade — very bright, currently no burn-in.)

 - Interface properties: Input device layout, button placement, tension/stiffness, etc. This is just as important for computer emulation than game console emulation, because computers have input devices specialized for general-purpose computing (keyboards, mice) and not gaming.
 For example, some games on the PC used F9 and F10 for lateral movement in games, which initially doesn’t make any sense until you look at a vintage 83-key PC keyboard and see that F9/F10 were located at the very lower-left of the keyboard — optimal placement for gaming with the left hand.
 And younger Mac users may wonder why classic mac games only use a single button until they physically see why.
 This is most easily fixed by connecting vintage input devices directly to the machine performing the emulation, although such connections can range from a commercial adapter to a homebrew wire-wrapped monstrosity.
 But it’s worth the effort, so that you can see why Intellivision or Colecovision games require you to quickly navigate menus using the 1, 3, 7, and 9 keys (look at the controllers, you’ll see what I mean).